WeCollective/webapp/README.md

 	-   You have to use an account you can create one or you can ask for the shared one

+-   Request the server environment variables file from Weco Admins

+	-   Email james@weco.io or send us a message on Discord

 # Setup